lf-edge/eve-tpmea/README.md

 ```

 # Testing
-Testing can be done on emulated TPM, on ubuntu you can emulate a TPM by first installing swtpm and (optionally) tpm2-tools:
+Testing can be done on emulated TPM, on ubuntu you can emulate a TPM by first installing swtpm and (optionally for debugging) tpm2-tools:

 ```bash
 sudo apt-get install swtpm tpm2-tools